 Friends University, William Penn Hall, Room 100 [west of Riney Fine Arts Center]

-Panelists and Moderator [in progress]Please welcome our 5 panelists and moderator [listed in order of acceptance].
-Click their name to see a brief bio if we have it.
-And remember, they have busy lives so we do NOT ask them to provide a position statement or suggested readings in advance ... but if they do, we will provide links to those materials following their name/bio below ... and we encourage you to review these links to get to know our panelists and moderator better.
+Panelists and Moderator 👥Please welcome our 5 panelists and moderator [listed in order of acceptance].
+Click their name to see a bio [if we have it].
+And remember, they have busy lives so we do NOT require them to provide a position statement or suggested readings in advance ... but if they do, we have provided links to those materials following their name/bio below ... and we encourage you to review these links to get to know our panelists and moderator better.

-Dan Gates - As President & CEO of American Water Purification, Inc., Dan is a decorated Vietnam veteran from a military family who has given us a comprehensive position statement outlining his thoughts on war to help us organize our thoughts in advance ... an excellent strategy for those who have a wish to see something of where they may be headed BEFORE embarking [aka intelligence].
+Dan Gates [panelist] - As President & CEO of American Water Purification, Inc., Dan is a decorated Vietnam veteran from a military family who has given us a comprehensive position statement outlining his thoughts on war to help us organize our thoughts in advance ... an excellent strategy for those who wish to know where they may be headed BEFORE embarking [aka intelligence].

-Bob Love [stand-by only panelist] - As the NSS trustee primarily responsible for organizing this symposium, Bob is actively searching for panelists and a moderator to provide the perspectives needed to bring the "leviathan" of war into better focus.
+Bob Love [stand-by panelist] - As the NSS trustee primarily responsible for organizing this symposium, Bob is actively searching for panelists and moderators to provide the perspectives needed to bring the "leviathan" of war into better focus.
 As usual, he sees war from a detailed economic point of view which he has also summarized and is prepared to share with us as a backup panelist.
 We can always count on Bob for an opening blog COMMENT or two below ... so watch our blog ... and learn how to enter into the blogging with your own COMMENTS and/or REPLIES.

 PS.
 Please let Bob know if you are aware of others who would like to serve as panelists for this important evening, since sometimes "things change" and having good backups on short notice is a real blessing [ask any coach].

 The Evening's Format [is a little different ... so read this carefully]The first half of the evening will consist of each panelist presenting an opening position statement about war per se.
 Due to the breadth and complexity of the subject, we will give the different panelists greater than normal latitude to help us gain an overall perspective of the different vital aspects of war and how they relate to and influence one another.